thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ## Key Compromise Response

-An automated agent signing key might get compromised.
+An agent signing key might get compromised.

 If that happens, the agent SHOULD cease using the compromised key as soon as possible, notify affected origins if possible, and generate a new key pair.

 To minimise the impact of a key compromise, the origin should support rapid key rotation and monitor for suspicious signature patterns.

-## Batching Signatures

-To reduce signature frequency and improve efficiency, clients MAY batch multiple operations into a single signed request, where semantically appropriate.
-This technique can amortize the signing cost over multiple actions, but it MUST NOT obscure the intent or structure of the request in a way that undermines verifiability or introduces ambiguity.

 ## Shared Secrets Considered Harmful